ig3/srf/README.md

 Cards that have been seen have an interval greater than 0.
 Even if these cards have a due time set, the due time is ignored until they are selected to be presented as new cards.

+If the scheduler determines that a new card should be presented, cards with interval = 0 are sorted by ord then id and the first card is presented.

 ### New / concious incompetence / CI